 New medication options

 Researchers actively study medications and treatments for people with pancreas transplants.
 Current research includes comparing and developing new anti-rejection medication (immunosuppressive) regimens to keep your body from rejecting your new pancreas.

 For example, researchers are investigating ways to personalize immunosuppression maintenance regimens by using immune system monitoring.

 They also study the possibility of lowering the dose of immunosuppressive medications, such as calcineurin inhibitors, to reduce side effects.

 Diet and nutrition

 After your pancreas transplant, you may need to adjust your diet to keep your pancreas healthy and functioning well.
 Maintaining a healthy weight through diet and exercise can help prevent many common post-transplant complications, including infection, heart attacks and bone thinning.

 Your transplant team typically includes a nutrition specialist (dietitian) who can discuss your nutrition and diet needs and answer any questions you have after your transplant.

-Your dietitian will also provide you with several healthy food options and ideas to use in your nutrition plan.
+Your dietitian can provide you with several healthy food options and ideas to use in your nutrition plan.
 Your dietitian's recommendations may include: